Skip to content

 1. The data submission formatting of the file.

-2. All taxonomic names against either the GBIF or NCBI taxonomy databases.
+2. All taxonomic names against the GBIF taxonomy database.

 3. All location names against a locations gazetteer.